 The steep banks to our left were the reservoir’s original sides and today’s lake is all that is left of the water.
 Now one of Sheffield’s many parks, Crookesmoor shows how the economic history of this city is played out through its greenery.

 Continue through the park alongside the road to the gate at the other end of the path.
 Go through the gate and cross Mushroom Lane.
-Immediately enter Western Park through its gates and turn right up onto its highest path.
+Immediately enter Weston Park through its gates and turn right up onto its highest path.
 Stop outside the front of the Gallery, overlooking the bandstand.

-3 Western Park
+3 Weston Park

 We have already explored Sheffield’s location nestled amongst the Peaks and how industrial growth brought people and urban development.